 Practices are required to register undocumented patients who say they live within a practice’s boundary, specifically those who cannot prove their address or provide a form of ID, unless a list closure has been agreed with commissioners.
 We have produced this video to remind practices of their responsibilities and where they can access help and support.

-Although the refugee issue is topical, it is worth remembering these requirements also apply to undocumented migrants and people of no fixed address.
+It is worth remembering these requirements also apply to undocumented migrants and people of no fixed address.
 The precariousness of housing in London also means many people move frequently, sublet and/or ‘sofa-surf’ between friends, often not having their names on a utility bill for their current address.

-The BMA have produced guidance on patient registration., including details of which parts of the GMS Contract and regulations set out a practice’s obligations.
+The BMA have produced guidance on patient registration, including details of which parts of the GMS Contract and regulations set out a practice’s obligations.
+Further to this, Section 5 of NHS England’s Patient Registration Standard Operating Principles reads:

 “If a patient cannot produce any supportive documentation but states that they reside within the practice boundary then practices should accept the registration.”

-Details for members of the public interested in taking part in the Government scheme to house Ukrainian refugees can be found on a dedicated website.
 The following groups are looking for find people to house refugees, they are also seeking individuals, groups and businesses who are able to help them support refugees and welcome them into communities.

 - Refugees at Home